You’ve come to the right place if…

 Should you consider asking your sister-in-law who teaches high school English and is “real good” with words to do an edit in her spare time?

-Just as a New York publisher will always hire professional editors to help bring a manuscript to its full potential, you too need to structure—and to schedule—the editing function into your writing project.
+Just as a New York publisher will always hire professional editors to help bring a manuscript to its full potential, you too need to structure—and to schedule—the editing function at the professional level into your writing project.

 I want to express my deep appreciation for your thorough and comprehensive editorial comments, and your insight on needed corrections for my manuscript.—Shelbert Smith, Editing Client

 An editor provides essential help to you by bringing professional skills and sensitivity to the rewriting process.
 Sometimes small changes, such as story order or links and transitions between sections, can make a manuscript stop mumbling and start singing!

 You may have doubts or concerns about the quality of your memoir but be caught in a circle of tweakings and little changes that don’t seem to be the fix your manuscript needs.
 Often, your manuscript needs revisioning, rethinking, rather than a change of this word for that one.

 Your Memoir Network editor will be the catalyst who will get your manuscript ready for publication—in the way it deserves to be and in record time.

 I had never received editing the way you folks at The Memoir Network do it.
 When my editor pointed out how my character’s dialog in the middle of the book contradicted what I had her say at the beginning, I knew I had a serious reader who was going to help me shape my story.

 You folks take editing as seriously as I take telling my story.
 It’s been a good fit.—Sandra Swain